DanielMehlber/hive-core/docs/introduction.md

 [TOC]

+Hive is a Micro-Kernel that provides a framework for building distributed systems in the simulation domain.
+It is designed to be modular, flexible, and scalable.
+The core of Hive is a minimal program that provides infrastructure and networking capabilities.
+It is extended by plugins that encapsulate higher-level functionality.
+These plugins can be loaded at runtime and offer services to other plugins in the hive.

+Applications of Hive include:

+* Monte-Carlo simulations: 1 Coordinator node, N Worker nodes executing and evaluating simulation scenarios.
+* Distributed Image-Generation: 1 Coordinator node, N Worker nodes rendering parts of a scene.
+* Distributed Machine Learning: 1 Coordinator node, N Worker nodes training models on different datasets.

 ## Hive Glossary

 * **Node**: Single process of the core program running on a machine, possibly equipped with plugins.